Procedure Guide ·Bladder Stone Surgery ·2026

 Coverage Basics

 Most policies cover bladder stone surgery as an illness if your dog had no urinary symptoms before enrollment.
-Diagnostics, surgery, hospitalization, and medication are all typically covered.
-Prescription diets to prevent recurrence may or may not be covered depending on the policy.
+Diagnostics, surgery, hospitalization, and medication are typically covered.
+Prescription diets may not be.

 Red flag · Waiting period